rails/rails/guides/source/testing.md

 require 'test_helper'
 ```

 By requiring this file, `test_helper.rb` the default configuration to run our tests is loaded.
-We will include this with all the tests we write, so any methods added to this file are available to all your tests.
+We will include this with all the tests we write, so any methods added to this file are available to all our tests.

 ```ruby
 class ArticleTest < ActiveSupport::TestCase
 ```

 The `ArticleTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`. `ArticleTest` thus has all the methods available from `ActiveSupport::TestCase`.
-Later in this guide, you'll see some of the methods it gives you.
+Later in this guide, we'll see some of the methods it gives us.

 Any method defined within a class inherited from `Minitest::Test`
 (which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` (case sensitive) is simply called a test.
 So, methods defined as `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.